Zimbabwe women's national cricket team

 The Zimbabwe women's national cricket team represents Zimbabwe in international women's cricket.
 The team is organised by Zimbabwe Cricket, a full member of the International Cricket Council (ICC).

-Zimbabwe made its international debut in 2006, at the ICC Africa regional qualifier for the Women's Cricket World Cup.
+Zimbabwe's women team made its international debut in 2006, at the ICC Africa regional qualifier for the Women's Cricket World Cup.
 By winning that tournament, the team qualified for the 2008 World Cup Qualifier, eventually placing fifth out of eight teams by defeating Scotland in a play-off.
-However, at the 2011 World Cup Qualifier, Zimbabwe had much less success, failing to win a single match.
-At the 2013 World Twenty20 Qualifier the team placed sixth out of eight teams, while at the 2015 edition the team placed third, narrowly missing out on qualifying for the 2016 World Twenty20.
+However, at the 2011 World Cup Qualifier, Zimbabwe had little success, failing to win a single match.
+At the 2013 World Twenty20 Qualifier, the team placed sixth out of eight teams, while at the 2015 edition the team placed third, narrowly missing out on qualifying for the 2016 World Twenty20.

 In December 2018, Mary-Anne Musonda was appointed the captain of the team, replacing Chipo Mugeri.

 In December 2020, the ICC announced the qualification pathway for the 2023 ICC Women's T20 World Cup.
 Zimbabwe were named in the 2021 ICC Women's T20 World Cup Africa Qualifier regional group, alongside ten other teams.

 In April 2021, the ICC awarded permanent Test and One Day International (ODI) status to all full member women's teams.

+In August 2024, the ICC announced that it was adding Zimbabwe to the next cycle of the ICC Women's Championship.

 Current squad

-This lists all the players who have played for Zimbabwe in the past 12 months or was named in the most recent One-day or T20I squad.
-Updated on 26 April 2022.
+This lists all the players who have played for Zimbabwe in the past 12 months or were named in the most recent One-day or T20I squad.
+Updated on 2 April 2024.